serenacao/SALAD/design/concepts/Challenges/Challenges.md

 **requires** level is an integer in \{1, 2, 3\}, reps and sets are positive integers if they exist, weight and minutes are positive numbers if they exist

-**effect** creates a new Challenge with the given fields, Open set to False, calculates Points based on level and Bonus based on level, frequency and duration; creates a new Part for every week and day of the challenge with Completers set to an empty set
+**effect** creates a new Challenge with the given fields, Open set to False, calculates Points based on level and BonusPoints based on level, frequency and duration; creates a new Part for every week and day of the challenge with Completers set to an empty set

 openChallenge(challenge: Challenge)